Martin Bureau

 HST/ACS image of the barred spiral galaxy NGC1300, nicely illustrating bar-driven gaseous inflow and star formation.

 Below are descriptions of DPhil (PhD) projects I currently have on offer.
-All deal with galaxy formation and evolution, primarily through detailed studies of nearby objects, and they include both observational and theoretical aspects.
-Understanding how galaxies form and evolve is central to modern astrophysics, and those projects each contribute in their own way to this larger enterprise.
+All deal with galaxy formation and evolution, primarily through detailed studies of the dynamics and interstellar medium of nearby objects, and they include both observational and theoretical aspects.
+Understanding star formation and galaxy evolution is central to modern astrophysics, and those projects each contribute in their own way to this larger enterprise.

 The projects are meant to cover a period of 3-4 years full-time, the standard length for an Oxford DPhil.
 This is short, so a full commitment is necessary to carry the projects forward and simultaneously acquire all the skills that a finishing DPhil student is expected to possess.
 If you are interested by one of the projects and would like to discuss it further, please contact me as soon as possible.